-In this blog, I am going to shed some light on a new feature which is already available in the public preview of Microsoft Dynamics 365 Retail.
+In this blog, I am going to shed some light on a new feature that is already available in the public preview of Microsoft Dynamics 365 Retail.
 General availability will be sometime in Oct 2019

-Statement posting process is used to account for the transactions that occur in Cloud point of sale (POS) or Modern POS (MPOS).
+The statement posting process is used to account for the transactions that occur in Cloud point of sale (POS) or Modern POS (MPOS).
 This process uses the distribution schedule to pull a set of POS transactions into the headquarters (HQ)

 The parameters that are defined on the Retail parameters and Stores pages are used to select the transactions that are pulled into individual statements.